mafloresg/RepData_PeerAssessment1/PA1_template.md

 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-1. __Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.__
+__1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.__

 This is performed using the _factor()_ function to encode the weekdays as an ordered factor.
 Then, the _levels()_ function is used to sort each day into two categories: "weekday" or "weekend".